 To mark World Oral Health Day 2016 on Sunday 20 March, Starlight Dental Clinic wants to make sure everybody understands the enormous power that lies behind a smile.

-So to help everyone understand the power of a smile we have put together some of our favourite facts about smiles:
+So to help everyone understand the power of a smile we have put together some of our favorite facts about smiles:

 - A smile can also benefit our professional life too.
-A smile is seen as friendly and trustworthy; interviewers are likely to find candidates far more appealing if they go for a job interview with smile on their face.
+A smile is seen as friendly and trustworthy.
+Interviewers are likely to find candidates far more appealing if they go for a job interview with a smile on their face.

 - Smiling is such a key ingredient for establishing healthy and genuine friendships.
 When someone is smiling at you it indicates that they like you.
 When someone likes you what do you think of them?
 Yep, normally you’re thinking “wow, I like this person!”
 Smiling also offers encouragement to the person that you are talking to.
-Think about it, if someone is smiling at you while you are talking to them, you feel as though they are totally into what you are saying, encouraging you to keep going!
+Let’s think about it!
+If someone is smiling at you while you are talking to them, you feel as though they are totally into what you are saying, encouraging you to keep going!

-World Oral Health Day is an excellent opportunity to let you know about the power of smile and discuss how important vitally oral health can be to our confidence, happiness and health.
+World Oral Health Day is an excellent opportunity to let you know about the power of a smile.
+And this is the chance to discuss how important vitally oral health can be to our confidence, happiness and health.

-You may have heard recent press about the amount of children with oral health problems.
-New statistics revealed more than 33,000 children were admitted to hospital for tooth extractions under general anaesthetic in the last year alone.
+You may have heard recent press about the number of children with oral health problems.
+New statistics revealed more than 33,000 children were admitted to the hospital for tooth extractions under general anesthetic in the last year alone.